 - Identify the Window Server upon which SOCKETWorx will be installed.
 From it Launch any web browser and go to www.whatsmyip.com.
 This site will list your Public IP and ECE requires this information so we can whitelist it in our system.
 Without this information SOCKETWorx will not be able to find licenses or all the other resources needed to run.

 Please email firstname.lastname@example.org your Public IP address from the Server SOCKETWorx will be installed on.

-IMPORTANT NOTE: SOCKETWorx must be able to connect and communicate with 1) the SQL Server databases and 2) your network directories where Primary and Secondary documents (e.g. PDF Files of Drawings, Datasheets, Cut Sheets, etc.) reside.
+IMPORTANT NOTE: SOCKETWorx must be able to connect and communicate with 1) the SQL Server databases and 2) your network directories where documents (e.g. PDF Files of Drawings, Datasheets, Cut Sheets, etc.) reside.
 Consider creating a 'SOCKTEWorx' User that has credentials.
 This is a System User SOCKETWorx will be using so it has access to everything it needs.

 - Follow the Update Instructions in section 3.1 to make sure the latest updates are available to the SOCKETWorx users.